Scalar Polynomial Curvature Invariants in the Context of the Cartan-Karlhede Algorithm

-At the first iteration the metric coframe is not yet an invariant coframe, and so one must be careful with taking frame derivatives of invariants, until an invariant coframe is discovered.
-By simplifying the components of covariant derivative of the Ricci tensor, one finds the first order invariants are $\delta \Psi_2, \delta R$, and the non-zero spin coefficients.
+At the first iteration the metric coframe is not yet an invariant coframe, and so we must be careful with taking frame derivatives of invariants until an invariant coframe is determined.
 To entirely fix the frame, we consider the transformation rules for the spin-coefficients under an element of $SO(2)$: